icedream/the-steamdeck-experience/README.md

 on how to get the emulators running with firmware, keys, ROMs etc., making it very easy for even beginners to do.

+It also takes care of adding emulated games as their own entries with images included to Steam library through Steam ROM Manager.

 ### OBS

 A special case with OBS is the installation of plugins: If you can't find